curtywang/zmqflp/README.md

 # zmqflp

-Improvements to the Freelance protocol-based zeromq server/client (Python) The client and server talk using msgpack, so the api accepts dictionaries as input.
+Improvements to the Freelance protocol-based zeromq server/client (Python) The client and server talk using cbor2, so the api accepts dictionaries as input.

 ## To create a zmqflp server: